October 8, 2019

 Analytics Consultant at Wells Fargo

 This technological expansion has provided marketers with powerful tools to make data-backed assumptions about customer preferences and buying patterns.
-It helps businesses reduce risk and lift sales by answering mission-critical questions, such as:
+Today, predictive analytics experts helps businesses reduce risk and lift sales by answering mission-critical questions, such as:

 “Who is my ideal target buyer?”